 - Rectangle.
 Tall and narrow, with a columnar shape: Columnare red maple (Acer rubrum 'Columnare') and maidenhair tree (Gingko biloba)

 - Weeping.
-Trees with branches that cascade down.
+Tree shapes with branches that cascade down.
 Weeping cherry (Prunus subhirtella) and weeping willow (Salix babylonica) have similar forms, but dissimilar root tendencies.
 Weeping cherry roots are not invasive but weeping willow roots can be a problem, so plant willow away from sewer pipes.

 - Umbrella.
 Exactly what it sounds like, umbrella-shaped trees have a wide canopy, such as chaste tree (Vitex agnus-castus) and disease-resistant elms, such as (Ulmus americana 'New Harmony').

-Design Tips for Incorporating Tree Sizes and Shapes into Your Landscape:
+Design Tips for Incorporating Tree Shapes and Sizes into Your Landscape:

 - Vision.
 Make your design plan with the mature tree sizes - heights and widths - of your landscape trees in mind.
 What's a small sapling now may grow so tall that it interferes with overhead power lines.